 The goal for higher education should be to:

 - Conduct that critique in front of others

 The instructor focused model does not allow for these higher critical methods of thinking to take place.

 I find this a very helpful approach when thinking about my future teaching career and my current situation of developing online courses.
 Passive learning is the least effective mode of learning.

 Does this mean that it is time to throw out the lecture?
 I don’t think so.
-The lecture should still be seen as a productive and viable method of teaching, especially at the beginning stages of learning a concept.
-Plus, a lecture is not merely the act of reciting information but should pursuade and craft a certain way of thinking about an idea or concept.
-The lecture should not be seen as an end in itself but to function as a launching pad to have students engaged in these learner focused models of learning.
+But the lecture should not be seen as an end in itself but to function as a launching pad to have students engaged in these learner focused models of learning.